 Go pink with PIP safety glasses for women, and help continually support breast cancer awareness by taking just a bit of your time to:

 - Volunteer.
 Take five minutes to go online and research breast cancer awareness organizations, and check to see what kind of volunteering assistance they need.
-Common volunteer help includes distributing event flyers and posters, and manning registration booths at breast cancer awareness events.
+Frequent volunteer help includes distributing event flyers and posters and manning registration booths at breast cancer awareness events.

 - Donate.
 Eat lunch in one day each week, and donate the $10 you would have spent to a breast cancer awareness organization.
 Every little bit counts.

 - Get Fit.
 Take the time to keep your own body and mind healthy, and support breast cancer by running or walking in the Susan G. Komen Race for the Cure events held typically in September or October throughout the U.S.

 We’re proud to be part of the breast cancer awareness initiative here at SafetyGlassesUSA.com and are strong advocates for the research to one day finding a cure.
 Show your support by thinking pink, and your strong personality and unparalleled style by wearing safety glasses for women.